tsatn/cse15l-lab-reports/tsatn/week-10-lab-report.md

 ---

-## Part 2: reported grade loaded in the browser
+## Part 2: Testing and Grading 3 different student submissions in the browser

 Using Terminal to compile files to get the link to the local browser: